ujjavala/project-flow-shield/README.md

 ## 🚀 Detailed Setup

 ### Prerequisites
-- Docker and Docker Compose (that's it!)
+- Docker and Docker Compose (for basic setup)
+- **For AI Features**: Python 3.8+, pip, and optionally GPU drivers for deep learning acceleration

 ### 1. Clone and Run
 ```bash